 Helping Truck Accident Victims in Dallas, Texas, Obtain the Compensation They Deserve

-Busy highways are abundant the greater Dallas-Fort Worth metropolitan area, with no less than 8 interstate highways to access.
-With the increase in number of large box trucks and tractor-trailers operating on these already-busy roadways comes the enhanced possibility of serious motor vehicle accidents.
+Busy highways are abundant in the greater Dallas-Fort Worth metropolitan area, with no less than 8 interstate highways to access.
+With the increase in the number of large box trucks and tractor-trailers operating on these already-busy roadways comes the enhanced possibility of serious motor vehicle accidents.
 Truck drivers often have a financial incentive to drive fast.
 When drivers deliver their cargo to their intended destinations sooner rather than later, they can reap hefty financial rewards.
 Trucking companies also obtain potential financial benefits in the form of more business.
 However, when truck drivers operate their vehicles in a careless or reckless manner, they can cause serious accidents, which in turn lead to serious injuries and damages.

-If you or a loved one has sustained serious injury due to a truck accident that occurred in the Dallas-Fort Worth metropolitan area, you may be able to recover monetary compensation.
+If you or a loved one has sustained a serious injury due to a truck accident that occurred in the Dallas-Fort Worth metropolitan area, you may be able to recover monetary compensation.
 Our attorneys and legal professionals have fought trucking companies and their insurance companies for decades.
 The legal professionals at Stewart J. Guss, Attorney at Law, are available for your free consultation, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by CLICKING HERE.

 National Trucking Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer

 The first step to recovering monetary return for your damages is to file a claim against the trucking company.
 If their insurance company refuses to offer the appropriate settlement amount for your personal injury claim, you may need to file a lawsuit against the negligent truck driver and trucking company.